needle-mirror/com.unity.xr.hands/Documentation~/gestures/finger-shapes.md

 When describing a hand shape, you assign a normalized target value between 0 and 1 to one or more finger shapes.
 A value of 1 indicates that the specified finger is fully in that shape.
 For example, if you set Full Curl equal to 1 for a finger, that finger must be fully curled for the custom gesture to be recognized.
 Conversely, if you set Full Curl equal to 0, then the finger must be straight.
 You can set multiple shape values for the same finger.

-In addition to a normalized target value for a finger shape, you set a tolerance value.
+In addition to a normalized target value for a finger shape, you set upper and lower tolerance values.
 The tolerance specifies how close the current measurement of the shape must be to the target value for the gesture to be recognized.
-For example, if you set a target value of .75 and a tolerance of 0.1, then the gesture can be recognized when the current, measured value is between .65 and .85.
+For example, if you set a target value of .75 with an upper and lower tolerance of 0.05, then the gesture can be recognized when the current, measured value is between .65 and .85.
 Tolerances allow you to make gestures easier to perform as well as accomodate for varying hand geometries and ranges of motions across your user base.

 > [!NOTE]
 > The thumb has no pinch value.
 The little finger has no spread value.
 If you specify values for these in a hand shape, the gesture will never be recognizable.